Aevy21/alx-react/README.md

 # alx-react
-I'm an ALX Student, this is my first repository on All thubgs react from setup to end
+I'm an ALX Student, this is my first repository on All things react from setup to end